Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Has no physical, cognitive, or memory loss impairments affecting his or her ability to complete the task of dressing independently.
+• Has no physical, cognitive, or memory loss impairments affecting their ability to complete the task of dressing independently.

-• Dresses independently with the use of simple, reasonable adaptations such as wearing pullover sweaters, elastic-waist pants, front-clasp bra, slip-on shoes, or use of a sock aid.
+• Uses simple, reasonable adaptations such as wearing pullover sweaters, elastic-waist pants, front-clasp bra, slip-on shoes, or use of a sock aid.

-• Dresses independently but it takes additional time to do so and there are NO significant, negative health outcomes.
+• It takes additional time to do so and there are NO significant, negative health outcomes.

-• Dresses independently, has no cognitive impairment and chooses not to wear appropriate clothing for the environment or setting.
+• Chooses not to wear appropriate clothing for the environment or setting AND has no cognitive impairment.

-• Dresses independently and has no cognitive impairment, but refuses to change his or her clothes, even when clothes are stained or carry an odor.
+• Refuses to change their clothes, even when clothes are stained or carry an odor AND has no cognitive impairment.

-• Dresses independently but needs clothes retrieved and/or laid out for him or her.
+• Needs clothes retrieved and/or laid out for them.
 These needs are captured in Module 5.16 Laundry and/or Chores.

-• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, family or staff is present “just in case.”
+• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, another is present “just in case.”

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who: